Flash gaming: Doing deals with Chris Hughes. Flash has one of the most remarkable stories in recent game technology.

 As we've discussed over the last couple of days, it's survived acquisition, competition and the rise of mobile phones to deliver a thriving webgame community that's enjoying considerable financial reward.
 At the heart of this business is Flash Game License, a company which brokers a huge number of deals between indie developers and portals, small and large.
 We spoke at length to co-founder Chris Hughes about the mechanics of the Flash gaming scene, from what US players are worth, compared to European and Chinese, to what it takes to make a Flash game worth $50,000.
 Could you outline your business and how it's changed over the last few years?
 Flash Game License at its core is a marketplace and community primarily for Flash game developers and buyers, but we also do work with Unity developers and HTML5 developers – basically any web game developer we help.

 In the next couple weeks, I’ll be posting several posts discussing different aspects of the Facebook/ActionScript/Flex/mobile platforms as well as a few new and exciting Facebook apps!
 For my first project, I took one of the Adobe Developer Center articles (Create your first Flex and Facebook application) and ported it to a mobile application.
 The workflow and structure is relatively the same between mobile and desktop, although there are several changes that I will call out as they occur throughout this tutorial.
 This tutorial follows a slightly modified set of instructions, so please be aware of the subtle differences and explanations.
-Create a mobile Facebook Flex application in Flash Builder 4.5 (Part 1) « Flex Doc Team
+Register an application with Facebook.
+Inside Adobe - Watch the Financial Analyst Meeting.

-MAX 2011 Develop - Best Practices for Building Flex Tablet Applications Community Translation Your transcript request has been submitted.
+MAX 2011 Develop - Best Practices for Building Flex Tablet Applications.
+Community Translation Your transcript request has been submitted.

 Newsstand is a feature of iOS 5 that handles newspaper and magazine subscriptions, downloading new issues in the background and displaying the cover of the latest issue.
 Several well-known publishers are using Adobe Digital Publishing Suite to create their Newsstand-enabled apps, including National Geographic, Reader's Digest and CondÃ© Nast.
 Adobe officials say Bonnier, Dennis Publishing, Newsweek, Rodale, Smithsonian, and Wenner Media will soon join that list.
 While Newsstand is an iOS-specific function, Adobe Digital Publishing Suite can generate apps for Android and BlackBerry devices.

 To make it easier for you to learn Flex, you will use the Eclipse-based Flash Builder 4.5 development tool, which includes the Flex framework and provides features such as intelligent coding, interactive step-through debugging, and visual design of the user layout.
 Note: To make the most of this training, be sure to watch the videos and complete the accompanying exercises in order.